 That night Herman’s dreams became a singular nightmare, a vision of the future where one man rules all with brutality and an ultimate vision for humanity.
 He could see this tyrant ordering the deaths of millions in the name of his beliefs.

-The following morning he pondered his vivid vision and wondered if there was a connection to the stranger that had been observing him.
+The following morning, he pondered his vivid vision and wondered if there was a connection to the stranger that had been observing him.
 Sitting down he sipped his coffee from the third story gated perch that was his balcony.
 He began to pull the entirety of the picture apart, memory by memory.
 He started to realize the importance and obviousness of his recollection.
 It all started with that first chapter, that evening was the first appearance of the stranger.
 His mind became filled with connections he had not thought of before.
 Were his hopes for his new manuscript a possibility after all?
 He did not realize he was smiling and when his vision returned to him the smile suddenly disappeared.
 ‘No,’ thinking out loud, ‘That’s crazy.’

 He got up and pulled his script, at least what he had written so far, from its box.
 He skimmed the words and pondered their possible meaning and interpretation.
-He had to finish quickly and with that began a frenzy of writing that lasted until the final word had been typed.
+He had to finish quickly and with that began a frenzy of writing that lasted until the final word was typed.
 He pulled that last page from the typewriter and laid it on the desktop.

-Just then, the .air began to sizzle.
-The stranger materialized before him once again, only this time he could hear the forms words..
+Just then, the air began to sizzle.
+The stranger materialized before him once again; only this time he could hear the forms words.

 “Herman Rune, my name is Alium.
 I have been sent back to stop you from writing your final prose.
 In 3011, a man by the name Natas Kaupus enslaves the world under its words and ideas.
 He proclaims himself a God under your vision.
 He has become relentless, all-controlling, and all consumed by your work.
 He is a false God and must be stopped, no matter the consequences.
 We have come back to your time on many occasions in an attempt to keep you from writing your final piece, but now we are faced with one of our final choices.
 Eliminate you before you finish it or keep you from being born at all.
 However, the more changes we make here in the past, the greater the costs of our time.
-We have tried stealing the book but its knowledge always somehow gets passed along and written down.
+We have tried stealing the book, but its knowledge always somehow gets passed along and written down.
 I was sent here by the council of three to eradicate your latest work from the pages of history.
-They send me from a secreted and highly sought after location, by the false one, where our attempts at changing our time have been taking place ever since the three conquered time travel.
+They send me from a secreted and highly sought-after location, by the false one, where our attempts at changing our time have been taking place ever since the three conquered time travel.
 Being a new technology, we have not been able to pinpoint the destinations to a specific time and place.
 The calculations of seconds and inches are immeasurable.
 This is why you have seen me getting closer each time I come back.
 What has been years for you, has been a single hour for me.
 Time is of the essence Herman.”